-- 1. Providing training and support to faculty for the campus course management system and other University licensed learning technologies - 2.
-Reviewing and reporting on developments in educational technology - 3.
-Consulting on the selection of academic computer hardware and software.
+- 1. Provide training and support to faculty and students for the campus learning management system, and other University licensed learning technologies - 2.
+Review and report on developments in educational technology - 3.
+Consult on the selection of academic computer hardware and software.